-Appendix J: Electromagnetic Declarations 60601-1-2 IEC:2001 (E) Table 201
+Appendix K: Electromagnetic Declarations 60601-1-2 IEC:2001 (E) Table 201

 Guidance and manufacturer's declaration - electromagnetic emissions The AVEA Ventilator is intended for use in the electromagnetic environment specified below.
-The customer or the user of the AVEA at it is used in such an envir Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The AVEA Ventilator uses RF energy only for its internal function.
+The customer or the user of the AVEA Emissions test ntilator should ensure that it is used in such an environment.
+In issions test RF emissions CISPR 11 Group 1 The AVEA Ventilator uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
 RF emissions CISPR 11 Class B Harmonic emissions IEC 61000-3-3 Class A The AVEA Ventilator is suitable for use in all establishments, including domestic establishments and those directly connected to the public low-voltage power supply that supplies buildings used for domestic purposes.
 Voltage Fluctuation/ Flicker emissions IEC 61000-3-3 Complies